Hamburger Menu

 • It makes compliance with regulators easier by adding an additional layer of security.
 We’ll go into more detail later on.

 • It can provide new opportunities for efficiency in financial industries.
-Tokenization allows for services like one-click payment at merchants.
+Tokenisation allows for services like one-click payment at merchants.
 This is because it allows companies to meet PCI DSS which is a requirement for one-click payments.

 • Allows for alternative forms of contract settlement such as through the use of blockchain that may have benefits over legacy systems.
 An example of this would be settling a contract through Monero for privacy and anonymity.

-What are the drawbacks of tokenization?
+What are the drawbacks of tokenisation?

-• In certain cases, tokenized systems might have vulnerabilities that make it easier for them to be targeted and breached.
+• In certain cases, tokenised systems might have vulnerabilities that make it easier for them to be targeted and breached.
 For example, technical vulnerabilities may allow hackers to access sensitive data through the use of a token.

-What is detokenization?
+What is detokenisation?

 Many times, a token will simply be used once.
 An example of this is two-factor authentication.
 These tokens are then deleted afterwards as they have no further use.
 It is important to remember that tokens have no value on their own.
 They are simply a representation of the original data.